krazydanny/laravel-repository/README.md

 ### For real-time scenarios

-To keep real-time cache consistency we want model data to be updated in the cache instead of removed.
+To keep real-time cache consistency we want model data to be updated in the cache instead of being removed.

 **For specific models:**